Parent, Patient and Public Involvement

 Our public involvement in action

-We send out a newsletter about our work twice a year via email.
-If you want to receive a copy, please get in touch firstname.lastname@example.org
+We send out a newsletter about our work every year via email and put those bulletins up on our website.
+If you want to receive an email copy, please get in touch email@example.com and let us know.

 The Listening Series project specifically aimed to support researchers to engage and involve people who are currently under-represented in health research.
 Some 20 people representing a wide range of social and ethnic communities in the UK took part in discussions to share their ideas and experiences.
 The discussions, with their main learnings, are captured in this film.